amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ir/text.md

 ```

 It's SSA representation looks like the following.
 At the top, we can see the package members, the `main` function, and the implicit `init` function.
 After that we can see the `init` function it's [attributes](https://pkg.go.dev/golang.org/x/tools/go/ssa#Function), and it's CFG.
-We'll ignore that for now and focus on the `main` function CFG:
+We'll ignore that for now and focus on the `main` function CFG.
+I have added comments explaining interesting line above them.
 ```
 package main.go:
   func  init       func()